LeshanDaFo/SMON-RelocatableSourceCode/README.md

 ### Latest Version : 2023.02.02 V1.1.6.009

-More update information and changlogs are in History.text
+Update information and changlogs are in History.text

 ## SMON relocatable source code
 #### With the help of this source code you can build your own personal SMON-version